tobyaa2/Lisman-Labs-Cell-Segmentation/README.md

 You might need to apply for access to SAM3 [here](https://huggingface.co/facebook/sam3), then provide an API key from Hugging Face once you gain access.

+SAM3 is an exemplar segmentation model, which means that you draw boxes around examples of positives, and then it identifies similar objects based on the exemplar.

 Run: cd ../"Meta Sam3"
 .venv/bin/python SAM3.py --image "/path/to/your_image.jpg"